joshuaKnauber/visual_scripting_addon_docs/visual_scripting_docs/docs/developers/node_options.md

 Serpens nodes have certain properties that can be useful in development:

 **uid**
 > This is a unique identifier for this node.
-You might sometimes want to use this to make sure your generated python names
+You might sometimes want to use this to make sure your generated python names are unique across different addons or different nodes

 **node_tree**
 > This is the node tree your node is currently in.
 You can use this at all times in your code